mofakhrpour/LineAnimatedCheckBox/README.md

 Android CheckBox with line animation

 ## Animations
-Checkbox animations all are animated svg (android vector).<br />
+Checkbox animations all are animated svg (android vector).
 [This Medium article](https://proandroiddev.com/how-to-animate-on-android-f8d227135613) is helpful for animations on android.
 <br />
 <br />
 Thanks to android support appcompat library, Animated Vectors can run on android api < 21.<br />